 Handel Exhibition 2016

-This August we celebrate the composer George Frideric Handel’s extraordinary legacy with items from the Buccleuch musical archives.
+In August 2016 we celebrated the composer George Frideric Handel’s extraordinary legacy with items from the Buccleuch musical archives.

 The exhibition looks at key moments in Handel’s life, from his formative years in the palaces of cardinals and princes in Rome, to his rise as England musical genius presiding over London, the European capital of music theatre in the eighteenth century.

-The exhibition will launch with an event hosted by the Duke of Buccleuch on Sunday, 17th July (SOLD OUT).
-The Paris dance company, Les Corps Eloquents, will create a unique Handel performance in Boughton’s Great Hall, including re-created scenes from some of Handel’s most spectacular operas.
+The exhibition launched with an event hosted by the Duke of Buccleuch on Sunday, 17th July.
+The Paris dance company, Les Corps Eloquents, gave a unique Handel performance in Boughton’s Great Hall, including re-created scenes from some of Handel’s most spectacular operas.
 London theatre-goers expected ballet in their opera and Handel did not disappoint.
 He created over 70 works for the French dancers he had at his disposal, thanks to patrons like the Duke of Montagu.

 - Glimpses of Handel’s early life in the palaces of cardinals in Rome